Texas teen wins National Spelling Bee

 Spellers typically ask for clues such as language of origin, alternate pronunciations and what part of speech the word is.

-Twelve-year-old Naysa Modi, of Frisco, Texas, finished second after incorrectly spelling "Bewusstseinslage," leaving out the second S.
+Naysa, who prepared her answers by miming as though typing on a keyboard, finished second after incorrectly spelling "Bewusstseinslage," leaving out the second S.

 Thursday's finals went 18 rounds.